JackHeeley/App3Dev/SampleProgram/ReadMe.txt

 2. File logger entry layout could be improved.

 3. LOGGER #defines are probably candidates for revision (change to a modern CPP way of working).

+4. Replace GUID params with strings as a step towards support for PURE ANSI C++ SampleProgram) utf8::to_GUID() and utf8::from_GUID() are under development